QuantumWarlock/LiuBook_SPH3D/README.md

 ```

 **Clean**

 There are 3 levels: clean, cleaner, sanitize.
 The commands to use them and what they do are as follows:
 ```bash
 >make clean
 ```
+This will delete the executable and the object files in the build directory.

 ```bash
 >make cleaner
 ```
+This will do __clean__ plus delete the data files in the data directory.

 ```bash
 >make sanitize
 ```
+This will do __cleaner__ plus remove the build, movie and data directories.

 **Execute:**
 ```bash